-The National Law Enforcement Liaison Program (NLELP) was created by the National Highway Traffic Safety Administration (NHTSA) and the Governors Highway Safety Association (GHSA).
-NLELP is funded by NHTSA under a cooperative agreement in recognition of the effectiveness of LEL activities in reducing crashes across the country.
+Foremost among these is the National Law Enforcement Liaison Program (NLELP) a program created by the National Highway Traffic Safety Administration (NHTSA) and the Governors Highway Safety Association (GHSA).
+NLELP is funded by NHTSA under a in recognition of the effectiveness of LEL activities in reducing crashes across the country.

-The purpose of the program is to enhance communications between LELs, ensure greater coordination of LEL activities nationwide, and create and support LEL training and guidance workshops to increase the knowledge and skills of LELs.
-The NLELP is designed to strengthen the work of a proven network of highway safety professionals with enhanced communications tools, updated training, sharing of best practices, exchanging information on new research, policies, and programs, and highlighting successes.
+The program enhances communications between LELs, ensures greater coordination of LEL activities nationwide, and creates and support LEL training and guidance to increase the knowledge and skills of LELs.
+The NLELP is strengthens the work of a proven network of highway safety professionals with enhanced communications tools, updated training, sharing of best practices, exchanging information on new research, policies, and programs, and highlighting successes.